Raz4546/HRPulse/README.md

 Contributing

 Contributions are welcome!
 Feel free to open issues and pull requests to enhance the project.
-Please adhere to the Contributing Guidelines.
+Please adhere to the **__Contributing Guidelines__**.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the __**LICENSE**__ file for details.

 Acknowledgments
-* Thanks to the open-source community for their contributions to the libraries and tools used in this project.
+* Thanks to the open-source community for their contributions to the libraries and tools used in this project. 😽